aprinjha/exif_banner/README.md

+# Description
-# Create clean metadata overlays for your favorite images.
-Support for Landscape/Portrait mode, as well as Camera Profiles/Manual Lenses, and AutoInvert
+Create clean metadata overlays for your favorite images.
+Support for Landscape/Portrait mode, Camera,Brand, and Formatting Profiles, Manual Lenses, and AutoInvert (For iPhone)

 ## Banner Generation
 ### Horizontal